2013–14 Maryland Terrapins women's basketball team

 The 2013–14 Maryland Terrapins women's basketball team represented the University of Maryland, College Park during the 2013–14 NCAA Division I women's basketball season.
 They were led by twelfth-year head coach Brenda Frese and played their home games at the Xfinity Center.
 They were members of the Atlantic Coast Conference for the 38th seasons before moving to the Big Ten Conference.
 The Lady Terrapins finished second in the regular season standings and the 2014 ACC women's basketball tournament in their last year as a member.
-They received an automatic to the NCAA women's basketball tournament where they advanced to the Final Four, losing to the national champions Connecticut.
+They received an automatic bid to the NCAA women's basketball tournament, where they advanced to the Final Four, losing to the national champions Connecticut.